-Adrenaline Fundraising is now leasing the technology Far Reach built for them to other fundraising companies in different parts of the country and to companies that work with different types of schools or groups on fundraising.
+Leading Edge Fundraising is now leasing the technology Far Reach built for them to other fundraising companies in different parts of the country and to companies that work with different types of schools or groups on fundraising.
 By leasing to similar

 companies that aren’t competitors, they get a new revenue stream without negatively impacting their own sales.

 The COVID-19 pandemic shed new light on something we already knew: You can thrive even in adverse times when you allow for a flexible business model that empowers you to pivot quickly, no matter what.
 Leading Edge Fundraising did just that.